 Vietnam is widely considered a paradise of street foods with varied collections of street snacks.
 Despite having been introduced in recent years, Banh trang nuong, which is known as Vietnamese pizza, has become one of the most popular street foods in Vietnam due to its distinctive taste and affordable price.

-Originated in Dalat, a beautiful city in the highlands in Vietnam, Banh trang nuong is a delicious grilled rice paper with various toppings.
+Originating in Dalat, a beautiful city in the highlands of Vietnam, Banh trang nuong is a delicious grilled rice paper with various toppings.
 The toppings of Banh trang nuong often vary considerably depending on particular regions of Vietnam.
 The basic version of this Vietnamese pizza is a rice paper roasted on the charcoal grill's low-medium heat and topped with ground pork, chopped spring onions, and a quail egg mixed with dried shrimp crisps.
 On the other hand, in Dalat's version, a thicker grilled rice paper is used and topped with cracked chicken egg, butter, cheese, seafood, sausage, and even scallions.

 It is quite easy to make Banh trang nuong by yourself in a few minutes.
 First, the mixture of ground pork, chopped spring onions, and shrimp crisps should be spread evenly over the rice paper.
-Then, crack one to two quail eggs on the top and swirl it around the rice paper while grilling it over charcoal until the ingredients become properly cooked and have achieved a beautiful brownish golden color.
+Then, crack one to two quail eggs on the top and swirl it around the rice paper while grilling it over charcoal until the ingredients become properly cooked and have achieved a beautiful brownish-golden color.
 Finally, your crunchy Vietnamese pizza is ready to serve with mayonnaise, chili, or tamarind sauce.
 You can fold the grilled rice paper in half or use scissors to cut it into pieces.
 For the best crunchy taste, enjoy it right off of the grill.

 Saigon (Ho Chi Minh City) is well-known as a heaven of street food, in which Banh trang nuong always stands out for its convenience and exceptional taste.
 Walking along streets in Ho Chi Minh City, you can easily find many food stalls and vendors selling this kind of snack in the evening when the sun begins to set.
-There are several versions of Banh trang nuong in Saigon, in which more ingredients are added such as beef jerky, chicken or pâté.
+There are several versions of Banh trang nuong in Saigon, in which more ingredients are added such as beef jerky, chicken, or pâté.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 The varied price for a Vietnamese pizza is between VND 10,000 - 20,000, depending on the location and customization request.
 You may find that Banh trang nuong sold on the streets nearby schools and colleges is often cheaper than in tourist attractions.
 Banh trang nuong, therefore, is always a top favorite snack among students in Vietnam.
-You can easily catch a sight of groups of students sitting on the sidewalk, chatting and enjoying their Vietnamese pizza in the late afternoons after school.
-Together with other street foods including Xoi (sticky rice) and Goi cuon (Spring rolls), Banh trang nuong or Vietnamese pizza has made up a new unique side of Vietnamese food culture, which can be seen in many young people’s lifestyle.
+You can easily catch sight of groups of students sitting on the sidewalk, chatting and enjoying their Vietnamese pizza in the late afternoons after school.
+Together with other street foods including Xoi (sticky rice) and Goi cuon (Spring rolls), Banh trang nuong or Vietnamese pizza has made up a new unique side of Vietnamese food culture, which can be seen in many young people’s lifestyles.

-Explore more about Vietnamese food culture, check out what to expect on your Ho Chi Minh City (Saigon) Food Tours.
+Explore more about Vietnamese food culture, and check out what to expect on your Ho Chi Minh City (Saigon) Food Tours.